Vintage4RTC/AITOOL/DEMO_SHOWCASE_GUIDE.md

 ## 📋 Demo Script

 ### 1. **Introduction** (2 minutes)
-- **"Today I'll show you our K12 Coalition QA Testing Platform with AI-powered test healing"**
+- **"Today I'll show you our RTCTEK QA Tool with AI-powered test healing"**
 - **"When tests fail due to locator issues, our AI automatically suggests fixes"**
 - **"This saves hours of manual debugging and keeps tests running"**